aws-solutions/account-assessment-for-aws-organizations/README.md

 ## Collection of operational metrics

 This solution collects anonymous operational metrics to help AWS improve the quality and features of the solution.
-For more information, including how to disable this capability, please see the [implementation guide].
+For more information, including how to disable this capability, please see the [implementation guide](https://aws.amazon.com/solutions/implementations/account-assessment-for-aws-organizations/).

 ***